-If you ask most long-time root users, they probably have at least one story to tell you about a bad file flashing job that resulted in bricking their device in some form.
-Thankfully, the OnePlus 6T has a recovery method that can bring back the device from just about any number of bricked situations.
-This is the last resort method and can be a lifesaver — it will even work in situations where recovery and Fastboot won't.
-I'll show you how to essentially bring your OnePlus 6T back from the dead below.
+If you ask most long-time root users, they probably have at least one story to tell you about bricking their device in some form.
+Thankfully, the OnePlus 6T has a handy recovery tool you can rely on to help you avoid total mayhem.
+This is the last resort method that should work where recovery and Fastboot won't.
+Follow along, and I'll show you how to bring your OnePlus 6T back from the dead.

 - OnePlus 6T (recovery tool below is not intended for other OnePlus phones)